 ENG 101.
-ENGLISH COMPOSITION I (3·0·3)
+ENGLISH COMPOSITION I (3.0.3)

-PREREQUISITE: Successful completion of ENG 093, or a score of 68 or higher on the writing section of the COMPASSTM, or a score of 20 or better on the ACT® (or equivalent SAT® score), and a score of 76 or higher on the reading section of the COMPASSTM.
+PREREQUISITE: Successful completion of ENG 093, or a score of 62 or higher on the writing section of the COMPASS[TM], or a score of 20 or better on the ACT[®] (or equivalent SAT[®] score).
 This course provides instruction and practice in writing at least six extended compositions and developing analytical and critical reading skills and basic reference and documentation skills in the composition process.
 It may include instruction and practice in library use.